orstavik/JoiComponents/book/chapter6_html_comp/Pattern6_EventComposition.md

    a) stopPropagation and b) preventDefault will ensure that it will no longer be used by anyone and thus become garbage collected.
 So, to double stop it is to delete it.

 3. Pre-spawn-event.
-To pre-spawn an event is to dispatch another event as low as needed in the DOM, *wihtout .
+To pre-spawn an event is to dispatch another event as low as needed in the DOM.
    As the other event is dispatched, this spawned event will be processed *before* the processing of the original event continues.